sabertoaster/sabertoaster.github.io/_pages/about.md

 I'm an undergraduate student passionate about bridging the gap between human cognition and machines, with a particular focus on Brain-Computer Interfaces (BCIs) and assistive technologies.
 My academic journey is driven by the belief that technology should enhance human capabilities while ensuring accessibility for all.

 ## Academic Background
 Currently pursuing a Bachelor's degree in Artificial Intelligence at VNU University of Science (GPA: 3.85/4.0), I complement my formal education with online courses from Harvard, Stanford, and Coursera.
-My coursework spans from theoretical foundations in calculus and linear algebra to practical applications in computer vision and machine learning.
+My coursework spans from theoretical foundations in calculus and linear algebra to practical applications in machine learning and deep learning.

 ## Research Interests
 My research interests lie at the intersection of: